Feydeau, Georges

 GRAVE LOCATION Paris: Cimetière de Montmartre, 20 Avenue Rachel (division 30)

 On 14 October 1889 he married Marie-Anne Carolus-Duran (1869-1936), the daughter of the famous painter Carolus-Duran.
 In the same year his first success as a playwright was "Tailleur pour dames".
-His marriage laster fiftene years.
-They were separated and finally divorced in 1916.
+His marriage laster fifteen years.
+He left her in 1909 and they divorced in 1916.

 Family